 To feel satisfied at work, try thinking of “happiness” in a new way.

-Feeling unmotivated?
-6 ways to put the power back in willpower
+6 ways to stay motivated and put the power back in willpower

 Lacking motivation and willpower at work lately?
 Here’s some easy ways to do something about it.